thenamangoyal/artificial-intelligence/Local Adversarial Search/README.md

 To Run
 ------

-1. In the 'p1' directory copy all test cases.
+1. Locate to 'coalblockauction' directory of 'code'.

 2. Make the code using
 make